iamdcj/javascripts/core/operators/comparison/README.md

 # Comparison Operators

-Comparison operators allow engineers to comparison operands based on their type and/or their value.
+Comparison operators allow engineers to compare operands based on their type and/or their value.

-Comparisons are usually ran to determine control flow in an application.
+Comparisons are usually ran to determine control flow in an application, for example:

 ```
 if(1 === 2) {